Miner Teachers College

 School Colors: Blue and Gold

 Before his death in World War II, Professor Harold D. Martin directed health and physical education programs at Miner.
-His 1933 football team was undefeated in six games.
+His 1934 football posted a 7-1 record.
 One third of the members of his 1936 team were honor students.

 Football and basketball teams competed against other HBCU teams in the Middle Atlantic area.
 Cheyney College was a yearly opponent.
 Morgan, Delaware State, Norfolk State, Howard, and Elizabeth City frequently appeared on the schedule.